sjappig/mldn-capstone/report/capstone_report.md

 This capstone project is about categorizing audio samples.
 Categorizing audio samples is a process of giving an appropriate label to audio.
-In this project we are using Google AudioSet [1], which contains huge amount of prelabeled samples drawn from YouTube-videos.
-More precisly, we are using balanced subsets of the AudioSet, which contain approximately 22k samples for training and 20k samples for testing.
+In this project we are using Google AudioSet [1], which contains huge amount of labeled samples drawn from YouTube-videos.
+More precisely, we are using balanced subsets of the AudioSet, which contain approximately 22k samples for training and 20k samples for testing.
 Dataset is described in more detail in [1] and [2].

 As the used dataset is rather big, the resulting model has good chance to generalize well also to audio from other sources than YouTube.
 There are several application ideas for this kind of model:

- * categorising audios/videos and making semantic search possible
+ * categorizing audios/videos and making semantic search possible

  * displaying extra information with captions (very helpful for deaf people)